Band-in-a-Box® 2022 for Windows® User's Guide

 - To enable the screen loop, press 1 on your numeric keypad.

-- To jump 4 bars ahead, press the DOWN arrow key.
+- To jump one screen ahead, press the Arrow Down key.

-- To step 4 bars back, press the UP arrow key.
+- To step one screen back, press the Arrow Up key.

 Enter the Editable Notation mode from the notation screen with a single click on the Editable Notation button.